Alessio2704/monte-carlo-simulator/extension/README.md

     let oil_price_sampler = create_sampler_from_data(oil_price_history)

     # 3. Use the sampler like any other distribution (e.g., Normal, Pert).
-    # Each time this line is executed in a trial, it will draw a new value
-    # from the custom distribution.
     let future_oil_price = oil_price_sampler()
     ```

-### ⏩ Tier 2: Improving the User Experience

-- [ ] **VS Code Extension**

-  - **Why:** To transform the model-writing process from editing plain text to working in a smart environment.
-This dramatically lowers the barrier to entry and improves productivity.
-  - **How:**
-    1.  **Phase 1 (Easy):** Implement syntax highlighting for `.vs` files and snippets for common functions.
-    2.  **Phase 2 (Advanced):** Develop a Language Server that uses the `vsc` compiler package to provide real-time error checking (linting) and diagnostics directly in the editor.

-### 🚀 Tier 3: Advanced Language Features
+### 🚀 Tier 2: Advanced Language Features

 - [ ] **Modularization (`@import` / `@export`)**
   - **Why:** To allow users to create reusable, importable modules (e.g., a standard WACC calculation).
 This promotes cleaner, more abstract, and more scalable models, avoiding code duplication.
-  - **How:** This is a major architectural evolution for the compiler.
-It will require implementing a dependency graph, handling namespaces (to prevent variable collisions), and defining a clear contract for how modules pass arguments and return values.

 ### 🌌 V-Next: The "Blue Sky" Goal (JIT Compilation)

 - [ ] **Native Code Generation (JIT Compiler)**
   - **Why:** The ultimate performance goal.
-While the current C++ engine is extremely fast, it still operates by interpreting the JSON recipe for each of the millions of trials.
 A Just-In-Time (JIT) compiler would represent the final evolution of the engine.
-It would take the JSON recipe, and at the start of the simulation, compile it _in memory_ into a highly optimized, native machine code function tailored to execute that specific model.
-This would eliminate all interpretation overhead, pushing the execution speed to the theoretical maximum—as if the model had been written directly in optimized C++.
+It would take the JSON recipe and, at the start of the simulation, compile it _in memory_ into highly optimized, native machine code tailored to execute that specific model.
+This would eliminate all interpretation overhead, pushing the execution speed to the theoretical maximum.
-  - **How:** This is a major undertaking, suitable for a future V2.0 or V3.0 release, once the current feature set is complete and stable.
-It would involve integrating a code generation library (like `asmjit` or even `LLVM`) into the C++ engine.
-The engine would transition from being an _interpreter_ of the JSON recipe to a _compiler_ that consumes the recipe and emits executable code.
-The choice of JSON as a clean, structured Intermediate Representation (IR) was a crucial first step that makes this future evolution possible.

 ## 📄 License